Image: ShutterStock

 The process needs to be gradual.
 Once you know when babies can hold their own bottles, You need to spend some time and not lose patience as your baby could learn the task after several attempts.

-- Introduce your baby to the bottle during the feeding session, by making her touch and feel the bottle to get a sense of its shape, size, and weight.
+- Introduce your baby to the bottle during the feeding session by making them touch and feel the bottle to get a sense of its shape, size, and weight.

-- Initially, make her hold an empty bottle by putting her hands around it.
+- Initially, make them hold an empty bottle by putting her hands around it.

-- Once she shows interest in gripping the bottle, fill the bottle in installments – quarter, half, and then full.
+- Once they show interest in gripping the bottle, fill the bottle in installments – quarter, half, and then full.

 - When filling the bottle, you need to consider your baby’s ability to carry the weight of the bottle.

-- Then slowly move the bottle in her hands near to her mouth.
+- Then, slowly move the bottle near their mouth.
 Touching the nipple to the side of the lips initiates the baby’s sucking reflex.

-- If she holds the nipple to her mouth, due to the smell of the milk, and starts suckling, then it is an instant success!
-Otherwise, you can guide the nipple into her mouth.
+- If they hold the nipple to their mouth, due to the smell of the milk, and start suckling, then it is an instant success!
+Otherwise, you can guide the nipple into their mouth.

 - Support the bottle at the other end.
-Once you are convinced about her ability to have a decent grip on the bottle, let go of your hold, while keeping a watchful eye.
+Once you are convinced about their ability to have a decent grip on the bottle, let go of your hold, while keeping a watchful eye.

 Holding a bottle marks a significant milestone in a baby’s development.
 Vadim Gut, a father, narrates how he made handles for his baby’s bottle so that it would be easier for his baby to grip it.
 He says, “As our baby grew older and reached the age where he could hold the bottle on his own, we realized the need for bottle handles.
 This would allow him to grip the bottle himself and give our hands a much-needed break…The final design worked flawlessly.
 My child could grip it securely without the handles breaking, and it assisted him in holding the bottle with ease (i).”